 On 21 May 2019, the shareholders' at the Annual General Meeting had approved a dividend of USD 0.30 per share amounting to USD 35 million.
-Payment has taken place on 25 July 2019.

 Furthermore, OC PLC has various holding companies in the Netherlands and the countries it operates in.